 H. On Your Person

 When officers have probable cause to make an arrest, they can lawfully search the person pursuant to the search incident to arrest exception to the warrant requirement.
 State v.
 Dukes, 209 Conn.
 98 (1988).
 An officer can stop a suspect if they have a reasonable and articulable suspicion that the individual has committed or is about to commit a crime.
 Trine, 236 Conn. at 223.
 When determining if a police officer has a reasonable and articulable suspicion, the Court applies a “totality of the circumstances test.”
 State v.
 Clark, 255 Conn.
 268 (2001).
 The Court must determine whether the detaining officers had a particularized and objective reason for stopping the person suspected of criminal activity.
 Clark, 255 Conn. at 282-83.
-Furthermore, if an officer reasonably believes that the detained individual might be armed and dangerous, the officer may undertake a pat-down search to discover weapons.
+Furthermore, if an officer reasonably believes that the detained individual might be armed and dangerous, the officer may undertake a pat down search to discover weapons.
 Terry v.
 Ohio, 392 U.S. 1 (1968); Trine, 236 Conn. at 223-224.
 See also State v.
 Days, 89 Conn.
 App.
 789 (2005) (where officers conduct a surveillance in an area known for narcotics activity and observed what appeared to be a drug transaction, they had reasonable and articulable suspicion to stop the suspect, even if they did not see drugs).

 When individuals are stopped for suspected narcotics activity, it is reasonable for officers to conclude that the subjects might be armed and dangerous, because narcotics activity is the type of activity that can result in sudden violence.
 Officers do not need to be positive that a suspect has a weapon to conduct a lawful pat down; they are allowed to make reasonable inferences based on the surrounding circumstances and their prior experiences.
 Clark at 284-285.
-Furthermore, there is a well-established connection between drugs and firearms.
+Furthermore, there is a well established connection between drugs and firearms.
 State v.
 Cooper, 227 Conn.
 417 (1993).

 Under Terry, an officer is allowed to conduct an open-handed pat down of the suspect to check for weapons.
 If an officer has to manipulate the object to determine what it is, he has exceeded the lawful scope of a Terry pat down.
 Minnesota v.
 Dickerson, 508 U.S. 366 (1993); Trine at 233.
 If, however, he immediately recognizes the object as a weapon or contraband without manipulation, that’s considered the “plain feel” doctrine and is a lawful search and seizure if he removes it from the defendant’s person.

-1. Searches at Work Generally
+1. Searches at Work

-In cases involving an employee's claim of a violation of the Fourth Amendment or a similar state constitutional provision, Connecticut courts have held that, a person asserting such a violation is required to establish both that he or she had an actual subjective expectation of privacy in the place searched and that this subjective expectation of privacy is one that society is prepared to recognize as reasonable.
+In cases involving an employee’s claim of a violation of the Fourth Amendment or a similar state constitutional provision, Connecticut courts have held that, a person asserting such a violation is required to establish both that they had an actual subjective expectation of privacy in the place searched and that this subjective expectation of privacy is one that society is prepared to recognize as reasonable.
 This approach follows the U.S. Supreme Court’s analysis of Smith v.
 Maryland, 442 U.S. 735 (1979).
 Whether a reasonable expectation of privacy exists, is a determination that must be made on a case-by-case basis.
 Because the reasonableness of a search or seizure will depend on the facts and circumstances of each individual case, forming clear rules as to the type of governmental intrusion that is permissible, or impermissible is difficult.